HemaxiN/3DVascNet/README.md

 The code is continuously improved thanks to the valuable feedback from fellow researchers: Nekane Maritorena Hualde, Olya Oppenheim, and Tom Van de Kemp.
 I'm truly grateful for their feedback and comments!

-Happy coding, and keep the feedback coming! 💻🚀✉️
+Happy coding, and please keep the feedback coming! 💻🚀✉️ I greatly appreciate it!

 ## How to cite